 Democratic Republic of Congo

-We run some of our largest programmes in the Democratic Republic of Congo (DRC), working in 17 of 26 provinces and responding to diseases outbreaks, conflict and displacement, and health problems such as HIV/AIDs.
+We run some of our largest programmes in the Democratic Republic of Congo (DRC).
+In 2019, we worked in 21 of out of the country's 26 provinces and responded to one of the biggest outbreaks of measles in decades.
+We also worked with people displaced by conflict, and those with health problems such as HIV/AIDS.

 People have little access to healthcare, and disease outbreaks are frequent due to poor surveillance and infrastructure.
 Violence has led to crises in the Kivus, Tanganyika and Kasai regions, and has forced millions to flee.
 Three of our staff, abducted in North Kivu in 2013, are still missing.